 A revocable trust can be modified through a trust agreement or revoked entirely through an amendment and restatement.

-Irrevocable trusts are used by individuals who wish to reduce their payment of estate tax, and who wise to protect their assets from creditors.
-Finally, they can be used for charitable estate planning – if the trustmaker transfers the assets into a charitable trust while they are still alive, they will receive a charitable income tax deduction in the year the transfer is made.
+Irrevocable trusts are used by individuals who wish to avoid estate tax when their assets are passed on, and by those who wish to protect their assets from creditors.
+Irrevocable trusts can also be used for charitable estate planning – if the trustmaker transfers the assets into a charitable trust while they are still alive, they will receive a charitable income tax deduction in the year the transfer is made.

 Revocable trusts are usually used by individuals who wish to plan for a mental disability, as assets in these trusts can be managed by an individual’s Disability Trustee instead of a court-supervised guardian.
 They can also be used to avoid probate, which is the court-supervised process of locating and determining the value of a deceased person’s assets, paying their final taxes and then distributing the remainder to heirs.
 Instead, assets in a revocable trust will pass directly to the beneficiaries.
 Finally, they can be used to keep the details of property and its beneficiaries private.